raquo/Airstream/README.md

 Airstream has no official websockets integration yet.

-For several users' implementations, search the [Laminar gitter room](https://gitter.im/Laminar_/Lobby), and the issues in this repo.
+For several users' implementations, search the old [Laminar gitter room](https://gitter.im/Laminar_/Lobby), and the issues in this repo.

 #### DOM Events